yeti-switch/doc/docs/en/yeti-ui-equipment.rst

     Term next hop
         Network (IPv4 or IPv6) address or domain name that should be used as **SIP next hop** in case of using Gateway as Terminator of calls.
 If this field doesn't specified - **SIP next hop** will be defined automatically by routing rules.
     Term disconnect policy
-        :ref:`Disconnect policiy <disconnect_policy>` that is related to this Termination's attribute of the Gateway.
+        :ref:`Disconnect policy <disconnect_policy>` that is related to this Termination's attribute of the Gateway.
     Term append headers req
         Headers list to append to the INITIAL invite.
     Sdp alines filter type